 - (a) For the assessment of scantlings of longitudinal hull girder structural members, primary supporting structural members and transverse bulkheads within midship region, see 1.1.1.5. - (b) For the assessment of strengthening of longitudinal hull girder shear structural members in way of transverse bulkheads for hull girder vertical shear loads, see 1.1.1.6, 1.1.1.7 and 1.1.1.8. - 2.
 The selection of permissible SWBM and SWSF for the assessment of different cargo regions of the ship is to be in accordance with Table B.2.6.
 The percentage of the permissible SWBM and SWSF to be applied are to be accordance with this table. - 3.
 The actual shear force that results from the application of static and dynamic local loads to the FE model are to be used. - 4.
 The actual shear force that results from the application of static and dynamic local loads are to be used.
 Where this shear force exceeds the target SWSF (design load combination S) or target combined SWSF and VWSF, calculated in accordance with 2.4.5.2, (design load combination S+D) as specified in the table, correction vertical loads are to be applied to adjust the shear force down to the required value. - 5.
 Correction vertical loads are to be applied to adjust the shear force to the required value specified. - 6.
 Load cases B2, B5 and B10 are only required if the structure is not symmetrical about the ship's centreline. - 7.
 Ballast loading pattern B7 with ballast filled in cargo tanks (i.e. gale ballast/emergency ballast conditions etc.) is only required to be analysed if the condition is specified in the ship's loading manual.
-The actual loading pattern and draught from the loading manual for the condition is to be used in the analysis, see Table B.2.5. - 8.
+The actual loading pattern and draught from the loading manual for the condition is to be used in the analysis, see Table B.2.5.
+If the actual loading pattern is different from load case B7 then: - (a) An operational restriction corresponding to the analysed condition is to be added in the Loading Manual. - (b) 100% of the permissible SWBM is to be applied when analyzing loading pattern with ballast in cargo tanks. - 8.
 No dynamic loads are to be applied to Design Load Combination S (harbour and tank testing load cases).

-2.3.2 Dynamic load cases
+Dynamic load cases